Steve Rezhener specializes in Microsoft Data Platform, SQL Server, AWS/Azure and Microsoft BI Stack.

 x

-Product-focused sponsor session (based on availability, first come first serve)
+Product-focused sponsor session (based on availability)

 x